-- (1) The category of Registrant called "life member or life limited licensee" is established only for: - (a) life members or life limited licensees whose status had vested pursuant to the prior bylaw 10(c.1) [Life Membership or Licensure], pursuant to section 42(2) of the PGA [Categories of registrants and bylaws for categories of registrants]. - (b) Registrants previously in the registration categories of "life member prior to 1998" or "honorary life member" who elect to change their registration category to life member or life limited licensee. - (2) No individuals other than those described in subsection (1) may be granted registration in the category of Registrant called "life member or life limited licensee". - (3) A life member or life limited licensee retains voting privileges without payment of the annual fee but does not have the right to engage in the Reserved Practice. - (4) A life member or life limited licensee must not engage in the Reserved Practice. - (5) A life member or life limited licensee must annually commit to the Council not to engage in the Reserved Practice until released from the commitment by the Council in writing. - (6) A life member or life limited licensee must only use the following professional designation(s), as applicable:
+- (1) The category of Registrant called "life member or life limited licensee" is established only for: - (a) life members or life limited licensees whose status had vested pursuant to the prior bylaw 10(c.1) [Life Membership or Licensure], pursuant to section 42(2) of the PGA [Categories of registrants and bylaws for categories of registrants];- - (b) Registrants previously in the registration categories of "life member prior to 1998" or "honorary life member" who elect to change their registration category to life member or life limited licensee. - (2) No individuals other than those described in subsection (1) may be granted registration in the category of Registrant called "life member or life limited licensee". - (3) A life member or life limited licensee retains voting privileges without payment of the annual fee but does not have the right to engage in the Reserved Practice. - (4) A life member or life limited licensee must not engage in the Reserved Practice. - (5) A life member or life limited licensee must, when contacted by EGBC using all available contact information on file, provide up-to-date contact information and reaffirm their commitment annually commit to the Council not to engage in the Reserved Practice until released from the commitment by the Council in writing. - (6) A life member or life limited licensee must only use the following professional designation(s), as applicable: